 However, the human thirst for improvement is not satisfied yet.
 Now, they’re thinking of something that can be both advantageous and equally dangerous!

 Transhumanism is a social movement to promote the idea of one simple idea – research for developing stronger technologies for human enhancement.
 The hope is that these technologies will elevate us, and can include:

 - Emotive ability

-Yes, you read it right.
-The transhumanism movement says that humans should be allowed to do whatever it takes to enhance their life even if it demands the integration of biological and physical technologies into the human body.
+The transhumanism movement says that humans should be allowed to do whatever it takes to enhance their life.
+This includes demands for the integration of biological and physical technologies into the human body.